The holidays are in full swing, and if you are like many parents, you might be wondering what type of holiday gift to give to your nanny or sitter.

-This year, we put together a holiday gift giving guide to help.
-Watch the video to learn more and we hope this helps you find that perfect way to say thank you to your sitter or nanny.
+To help, we put together a holiday gift-giving guide so you can find that perfect way to say thank you to your sitter or nanny.

 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!

-Whether you want to get that sitter who helped your family out a few times this past year a little something or are considering a larger gift for your full-time nanny that has been with you for several years, we’ve got you covered.
+Whether you want to get the sitter who helped your family out a few times this past year a little something or are considering a larger gift for your full-time nanny who has been with you for several years, we’ve got you covered.

-We’ve seen some families come up with some very creative gift ideas to thank their childcare provider.
+We’ve seen some families come up with very creative gift ideas to thank their childcare provider.

-Artwork made by the kids is always a huge hit and baked goods are also a good bet, especially if the kids had a hand in baking it.
+Artwork made by the kids is always a huge hit, and baked goods are also a good bet, especially if the kids had a hand in baking them.

 While it is customary to provide cash tips to your childcare provider for the holidays, don’t hesitate to think outside the box.